prolixab/learnrevit/learnrevit/modules/module01/exercise1.md

 layout: page
 title: Module 1 - Exercise 1
 permalink: /modules/module01/exercise1
+exclude: true
 ---

-Modeling Building Elements
+# Modeling Building Elements

-Exercise 1 --- Modeling Exterior and Interior Walls
+## Exercise 1 --- Modeling Exterior and Interior Walls

-In this exercise, you will complete the development of both exterior and interior walls using a DWG underlay as a guide.
+**In this exercise, you will complete the development of both exterior and interior walls using a DWG underlay as a guide.**

 Objectives: